The Jaggerz: Separate projects (1978–1988)

 Ross joined the Skyliners in 1975 after two of the original members left.
 Joe Rock, who managed both the Jaggerz and Skyliners, advised Ross to leave the Jaggerz.
 He sang with the Skyliners original members Jimmy Beaumont and Janet Vogel.
 The Skyliners appeared in 1950s revival shows around the country.
 In 1977, Ross recorded with the Skyliners on their Tortoise International Records album release titled “The Skyliners”.
 Singer Cathy Cooper joined the Skyliners after the death of Vogel in 1980.
 Ross sang with the Skyliners through 1982.
 In 1982 Cooper and Ross left the Skyliners to form the singing duo Cooper and Ross.
 They signed with Sweet City Records / MCA and released the album "Bottom Line".
 Cooper and Ross became a fixture in the Atlantic City casinos with a 36-week appearance at the Trump Plaza and extended engagements at Harrah's.
 They worked together for five years.

 Frank Czuri became the lead singer for the CBS recording act the Silencers who appeared on the first ever broadcast of MTV.
 In 1980 the Silencers single "Shiver and Shake" reached number 81 on the Billboard Hot 100 chart.
 Hermie Granati formed the Granati Brothers, recorded the 1979 album G-Force on A&M Records and opened 78 shows for Van Halen during the early 1980s.
 Drummer James Pugliano toured and recorded with Leon Russell, Roger Miller, J.J.
 Cale, Willie Nelson, and Mel Tillis.

 Regrouping (1989)

 The original members (sans Iris) reunited in 1989 to perform live.
 The reunited band included the original members Pugliano, Faiella, and Maybray along with organist Fred Dulu, sax player Robbie Klein and vocalist Donnie Marsico.
 Their first appearance was at a 25-year reunion concert on June 23, 1989, at the Beaver County College Golden Dome.
 The band with differing line-ups has played 20 to 25 shows a year since then.

 And the Band Played On (1998)

 The Jaggerz released their fifth album, And the Band Played On... in 1998.
-AllMusic called it "Heartfelt soul music".
-Performing on this release were Ross, Faiella, Pugliano, Dennis McAbee, and Jamie Peck.
+AllMusic said it was "heartfelt soul music".
+Performing on the release were Ross, Faiella, Pugliano, Dennis McAbee, and Jamie Peck.
 Granati rejoined the band writing the orchestrations, performing on keyboards and vocals, and co-producing the album with Ross.